anikakrljas/T-Pot-Honeypot-on-Digital-Ocean/README.md

 Moves into the home directory of the new user, where your cloned repository and installation files will be stored.

 ## 7. 📥 Clone Your Repository
-git clone repos
+git clone repository

 Clones the repository containing the T-Pot CE files or your fork of the project.
-Replace repos with the actual Git URL.
+Replace repository with the actual Git URL.

 ## 8. 📂 Enter the T-Pot Directory
 cd tpotce/